Volvo V60 Cross Country Insurance Rates

 Wyoming | $1,138 | -$140 | -11.0% |

-Choosing high deductibles can reduce prices by up to $510 annually, whereas increasing liability limits will push prices upward.
-Switching from a 50/100 limit to a 250/500 limit will cost up to $351 more each year.
+Opting for high physical damage deductibles can save as much as $510 a year, while buying higher liability limits will cost you more.
+Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $351 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |